 Tourists visiting the forests of Dooars can also take a day trip to Coochbehar.
 The Buxa forest is just 40 km from here via Alipurduar, Chilapata is about 30 km and Jaldapara is about 60 km.
 Alipurduar town is 24 km away.

-The major airport of the region is Bagdogra and the major rail station is NJP both of which are about 150 Kms and 3.5 Hours drive.
+The major airport of the region is Bagdogra and the major rail station is NJP both of which are about 150 Km and 3.5 Hours drive.
 Coochbehar has its own airstrip but it is not used regularly.
-The New Coochbehar rail station (NCB) connects Coochbehar to the rest of the country.
+The New Coochbehar Rail Station (NCB) connects Coochbehar to the rest of the country.
 Alipurduar Junction station is also just 25 km away.
 All trains travelling to North East India from the rest of the country have to pass through one of these two important stations.

 There are several hotels in Coochbehar town.
 Most tourists, however, prefer to stay in the natural surroundings of Buxa or Chilapata and visit Coochbehar for a day trip.
 HUMRO TOURS has its own lodge named Humro Home at both Chilapata and Buxa where guests can stay.
 We also organize accommodation in Coochbehar town for tourists who want to stay there.